 Additionally, under the Family and Medical Leave Act (FMLA), a new parent, including adoptive or foster parents, may receive 12 weeks of paid or unpaid leave to care for the new child.
 Those who are eligible must have worked for an employer for at least a year prior to taking leave.

 Workplace discrimination is a serious issue that many Americans from varying walks of life face every day.
-If you have been discriminated against due to pregnancy or childbirth, the legal team at White, Nisar & Hilferty, LLP. will fight for you and explore all possible avenues to end the confrontation as smoothly as possible.
+If you have been discriminated against due to pregnancy or childbirth, the legal team at Mahir S. Nisar, Attorney at Law. will fight for you and explore all possible avenues to end the confrontation as smoothly as possible.

 Schedule a consultation with us today at (800) 496-3076.